mcleeder/ChessFanSite/README.md

 ChessApp: A Django project.

-## The Good:
-- Pulls chess game data from the Chess.com API.
-- Scrapes Chess.com for news using Beautiful Soup.
-- Lets the user create groups of games for comparision, generates statistics for those groups.
-- Lets the user perform CRUD operations on their data.
-- A cool function for rendering a chess board final position.

-## The Bad:
-- Minimal UI
-- Data model needs a re-think.
-At the very least, I think I should be tracking the users specificlly used to import games seperately from their opponents.
-As it is right now, both end up being treated the same so the list of users with games in the DB gets very long very quickly.
-- The current data model also makes editing the groups of games a bit slow.
-- It would be nice to be able to query by the player being white or black pieces.

 ## Introduction

 At The Tech Academy, for the last two weeks in every language program we work in teams on a shared project.
 In the Python program, that app was an Django site for housing personal collections and hobbies.
 It being Covid-time, we worked remotely.
 We used Slack, Google Meet, and daily scrum meetings to maintain group cohesion.